LIU70KG/MAAF/README.md

 ﻿
 ﻿
 ## Dataset
-Obtain CMDC, DAIC_woz, SEARCH and AVEC_2014 datasets from official channels and put them into the datasets file.
+Obtain DAIC_woz, SEARCH and AVEC_2014 datasets from official channels and put them into the datasets file.

 Specific operation tips can be found in the datasets file.